-RNA in harvested tissue is not protected until the sample is treated with RNAlater RNA Stabilization Reagent, flash-frozen, or disrupted and homogenized in the presence of RNase-inhibiting or denaturing reagents.
-Otherwise, unwanted changes in the gene expression profile will occur.
-It is therefore important that tissue samples are immediately frozen in liquid nitrogen and stored at -70°C, or immediately immersed in RNAlater RNA Stabilization Reagent at room temperature.
-An alternative to RNAlater RNA Stabilization Reagent is Allprotect Tissue Reagent, which provides immediate stabilization of DNA, RNA, and protein in tissue samples at room temperature.
+RNA in harvested tissue is not protected until the sample is treated with RNAlater RNA Stabilization Reagent, flash-frozen or disrupted and homogenized in the presence of RNase-inhibiting or denaturing reagents.
+If unprotected, unwanted changes in the gene expression profile will occur.
+It is therefore important that tissue samples are immediately frozen in liquid nitrogen and stored at -90 to -65° C or immediately immersed in RNAlater RNA Stabilization Reagent at room temperature.
+An alternative to RNAlater RNA Stabilization of DNA, RNA and protein in tissue samples at room temperature.

-Note: RNAlater RNA Stabilization Reagent cannot be used to stabilize RNA in adipose tissue due to the high abundance of fat, but can be used to stabilize RNA in other fatty tissues such as brain.
+Note: RNAlater RNA Stabilization Reagent cannot be used to stabilize RNA in adipose tissue due to the high abundance of fat, but can be used to stabilize RNA in other fatty tissues, such as brain.
 Allprotect Tissue Reagent can stabilize adipose and brain tissue.